GrimGitz/GrimGitz/README.md

 OTHER STUFF!
-- i have NO dni. i interact with everyone don't be shy!!
-BUT i do block freely!
+- i have NO dni!!

- - i am NOT religious and i don't...really like super religious people. so you're on thin ice with me if your one of the extremely hyper religious people :(
+- thin ice though: extremely hyper religious people, people under 12,homophobic/transphobic people, racists

 - PLEASE INT! if you are in one of these fandoms: homestuck, haunted hotel, amphibia, the owl house, zero day (no i don't romantize school shootings wtf.
 I LIKE THE FILM FOR ITS ACTING!! i don't support the characters actions.), regretevator (dni 'retroslop' poob kins/fiction kins yall PMO so bad UNLESS you are close w me), wings of fire, warrior cats, southpark, helluva boss, tadc, httyd, spooky month, lackadaisy, One wheat mark, stranger things and a LOT more but i lowk forgot most of them..

 - DON'T BE AFRIAD TO INT WITH ME! i need more pony town friends!
 D:

-- i am VERY verbal and talkitive when i get close with people so lmk if you would rather me be quiet!!
+- i am VERY verbal and talkitive when i get close with people !! but sometimes my english is LIMITED. expect spelling errors/mistakes when im typing very fast...i may take awhile to type things! sorry!

+-                                                                       *ੈ✩‧₊˚༺☆༻*ੈ✩‧₊˚